 Personal commitment to counseling is important, and we encourage you to keep all appointments that you have scheduled.
 If you must miss a session due to an illness or an emergency, please call the Counseling Center at (212) 854-2092 to cancel the appointment as far in advance as possible.
 If you miss your scheduled appointment, we cannot guarantee that we will be able to continue to hold your appointment time for you.

-The Furman Counseling Center is located on the first floor of Hewitt Hall, across from the office of disabilities.
+The Furman Counseling Center is located on the first floor of Hewitt Hall.
 Our office hours are from 9:00 a.m. to 5:00 p.m., Monday through Friday.
 We offer evening appointments between 5:00 p.m. and 7:00 p.m.
 Monday through Thursday, but these are available by pre-scheduled appointment only.
 The Counseling Center is open to students every week during the Fall and Spring academic semesters, and you must be enrolled in school to use our services.

 Our phone number is (212) 854-2092.